-THE ALLEGATION OF MATERIAL INJURY, THREAT OF MATERIAL INJURY AND CAUSAL LINK
+THE ALLEGATION OF MATERIAL INJURY AND CAUSAL LINK

-The Applicant submitted evidence indicating that it experienced material injury in the form of the following injury indicators; price depression, price suppression, price undercutting, sales volumes, profit, output volumes, market share, productivity, return on investment, capacity utilisation, cashflows and growth since imports of the subject product entered the SACU market in the period beginning 1 December 2023 and ending 30 November 2024.
+The Applicant submitted evidence indicating that it experienced material injury in the form of price depression, price suppression, price undercutting, a decline in sales volumes, a decline in profit to losses, a decline in output volumes, a decline in market share, a decline in productivity, a decline in return on investment, a decline in capacity utilisation, a decline in cash flows, a decline in growth and an increase in inventories.
+Furthermore, the applicant provided sufficient evidence to demonstrate that the material injury experienced by it can be linked to the alleged dumped imports.